 The Duomo is a vision of high Gothic architecture.
 It’s adorned with over 3,000 statues, 135 gargoyles, and 700 other figures.
 You can climb up to the terrace to examine them all in detail.

 26. Hadrian’s Villa, Tivoli

 Constructed between 118-133 A.D., Hadrian’s Villa is an important archeological complex just outside Rome.
 It’s the largest and most spectacular villa of ancient Rome, three times the size of Pompeii.

-It reflected the power and glory of ancient Rome and the world’s most important leader, Emperor Hadrian.
+Hadrian’s Villa reflected the power and glory of ancient Rome and the world’s most important leader, Emperor Hadrian.
 And it was designed by Hadrian himself.
 The buildings were inspired by Greek, Roman, and Egyptian architecture.

 Hadrian’s Villa is essentially a miniature Rome that covers nearly 300 acres.
-It’s dotted with 30 large structures -- palaces, libraries, baths, living quarters, dining pavilions, and sculptural gardens.
+It’s dotted with 30 large structures — palaces, libraries, baths, living quarters, dining pavilions, and sculptural gardens.
 The most beautiful spot is the Maritime Theater with an artificial island that was Hadrian’s private retreat.

 You can take a virtual tour of Hadrian’s Villa on Google Arts & Culture here, with Smarthistory here, or a 360 tour here.

-20. Villa d’Este, Tivoli
+27. Villa d’Este, Tivoli

 Villa d’Este was the passion project of a cardinal who failed to become pope, Cardinal Ippolito d’Este.
 Ippolito decided to build a grandiose pleasure palace.
 He wanted a garden villa worthy of “one of the wealthiest ecclesiastics of the sixteenth century.”

 And he got it.
 Inside, are breathtaking frescos and outside are gorgeous fountains.
 A highlight is the Organ Fountain, which plays organ music when the water spills down at 2:30 each day.

-21. The Pantheon, Rome
+28. The Pantheon, Rome

 The Pantheon was originally built by Augustus’ right hand man, Marcus Agrippa, in 27 BC.
 The pediment still proclaims that “Marcus Agrippa, three times consul made this.”
 But Agrippa’s version was destroyed by fire.

 In 120 AD, the Pantheon was rebuilt by Hadrian.
-The well traveled emperor, a true Grecophile, reimagined it as an oversized Greek temple -- with 40 foot tall Corinthian granite columns from Egypt, a pediment, and portico.
+The well traveled emperor, a true Grecophile, reimagined it as an oversized Greek temple — with 40 foot tall Corinthian granite columns from Egypt, a pediment, and portico.
 It was considered a masterpiece of engineering and mathematical precision.

 You can take a 360 tour of the Pantheon here.
 And here’s a fantastic video from Smarthistory with shots of the Pantheon and an explanation of its importance.
 Here’s my complete guide to the Pantheon, which is free to visit.

 29. The Colosseum, Rome

 Formally named the Flavian Amphitheater, the Colosseum has stood in Rome for almost 2,000 years.
 It’s the most instantly recognizable monument from the classical world.

 In its glory days, the Colosseum was a vivid white with painted trim and frescoed hallways.
 There were monumental statues of the Greek and Roman gods in the arches of the middle two stories.
 The top story had a retractable canvas awning to shade spectators.